psychemedia/sin-eater-resources/resources/RSGZT_ross_gazette.md

 "No, that thee bisn't," said the woman; "if thee be well in body, thee must be bewitched, and I'll warrant its this old Nancy Carter has a-done it.
 The old wretch!
 I seed her go creeping along by the garden wall several times, and I ran and put some straws in the shape of a cross in her footsteps, and yesterday I ran and put a pin in her, but not a bit would she bleed, only threw her stick at me, and cursed me bitterly.
 The mumbling old beast—if I had my will, she should be flung into the Brookend pond!
 There would be rare fun for the boys!
 But I don't know what things are coming to.
 Never a witch is brought to book now-a-days, not about here, though they get punished in other places.
 Everybody says that Nancy *does* work the black stick; and that this old black cat in her house is no better than a devil's imp!"

 Mortimer smiled, and shook his heed.
 "I never did old Nancy harm, mother," he said; "why should she put me under a spell?
-I think *am* bewitched, but it is not by Nancy. "
+I think *am* bewitched, but it is not by Nancy."

 "You suspect who has done it, then?" asked Mrs. Jones.